-ASSEMBLY LANGUAGE AND COMPUTER ORGANIZATION
+ASSEMBLY LANGUAGE AND COMPUTER ORGANIZATION F

 This course covers the organization and structure of the major components of a modern computer: combinational circuits, sequential circuits, simulation of circuits, coding, computer organization and architecture, including a detailed study of a microcomputer or minicomputer and the use of Assembly language.
-Prerequisite: CS202 and CS303.
+Prerequisite: CS202 and CS303, or consent of instructor.